 Arginine and Citrulline

-Almost all NO boosters have L-arginine and L-Citrulline in them.
+Almost all nitric oxide supplements have L-arginine and L-Citrulline in them.
 Some will have Arginine AKG (alpha ketoglutarate) or Arginine Ethyl Ester, but in the end, they still probably contain one or both of these two semi-essential amino acids.

 Arginine and Citrulline are called semi-essential amino acids because they can be produced in the body, although, as we age, we produce ever diminishing quantities.
 In my opinion these amino acids are ESSENTIAL because they lead directly to the production of nitric oxide.